nelsonGuti/Blog/src/pages/articles/Issue_07/index.md

 > Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.

-i like this definition becuase it sums it up: closures enable us to **remember** and **access** the lexical scope of the parent function.
+I like this definition becuase it sums it up perfectly: closures enable us to **remember** and **access** the lexical scope of the parent function.

 Lets take a look at the function I wrote to complete the interview prep challenge: